-- The area of Drinagh bog as defined in the accompanying map book. - EPA IPC Licence Ref.
-P0502-01.
+- The area of Drinagh Bog Phase 2 as defined in the accompanying map book. - EPA IPC Licence Ref.
+P0500-01.
 As part of Condition 10.2 of this license, a rehabilitation plan must be prepared for permanent rehabilitation of the boglands within the licensed area.
-Drinagh are part of the Blackwater Bog group. - The Scheme is designed to exceed the stabilisation requirements as defined by the IPC Licence.
-This scheme is designed to enhance the ecosystem services of Drinagh, in particular, optimising climate action benefits.
-The proposed interventions will mean that environmental stabilization is achieved (meaning IPC obligations are met) and, in addition, significant other ecosystem service benefits particularly for climate action will be accrued. - The local environmental conditions of Drinagh mean that deep peat measures along with wetland creation is the most suitable rehabilitation approach for this site.
-Drinagh have a gravity drainage regime and have residual deep peat along with shallower areas. - Bord na Móna have defined the key goal and outcome of rehabilitation at Drinagh as environmental stabilisation of the site via optimising climate action benefits, where possible.
-The re-wetting of residual peat in the area recently out of peat extraction will be optimised, setting the site on a trajectory towards the development of peat-forming communities on residual deep peat, and the development of wetlands/Reed Swamp and fen on shallow more alkaline peat and other subsoils. - Rehabilitation of Drinagh will support multiple national strategies of climate action, biodiversity action and other key environmental strategies such was the Water Framework Directive. - The time frame for the delivery of the planned rehabilitation will be undertaken according to available resources and appropriate constraints.
+Drinagh Bog Phase 2 is part of the Boora Bog group. - The Scheme is designed to exceed the stabilisation requirements as defined by the IPC Licence.
+This scheme is designed to enhance the ecosystem services of Drinagh bog Phase 2, in particular, optimising climate action benefits.
+The proposed interventions will mean that environmental stabilization is achieved (meaning IPC obligations are met) and, in addition, significant other ecosystem service benefits particularly for climate action will be accrued. - The local environmental conditions of Drinagh Phase 2 mean that shallow wetland creation (WLT4), drain blocking on dry cutaway (DCT2), targeted drain blocking within and surrounding wooded areas (AW2) and the implementation of deep peat measures (DPT2/3) within the north of the rehabilitation footprint is the most suitable rehabilitation approach for this site.
+Drinagh Phase 2 has a gravity drainage regime and has residual deep peat along with shallower areas. - Bord na Móna have defined the key goal and outcome of rehabilitation at Drinagh Bog Phase 2 as environmental stabilisation of the site via optimising climate action benefits, where possible.
+The rewetting of residual peat in the area recently out of peat extraction will be optimised, setting the site on a trajectory towards the development of wetlands/Reed Swamp and fen on shallow more alkaline peat and other subsoils.
+Where smaller areas of remnant deep peat occur on site, predominantly within the most northerly part of the bog, peat-forming communities are likely to develop where suitable conditions occur post rehabilitation. - Rehabilitation of Drinagh Phase 2 will support multiple national strategies of climate action, biodiversity action and other key environmental strategies such was the Water Framework Directive. - The time frame for the delivery of the planned rehabilitation will be undertaken according to available resources and appropriate constraints.

-2.1 Key constraints
+6.1 Key constraints